Mason-Stahl/plantain/README.md

 Extra Components:

 `health`
 - yellowing, bugs, drooping, browning, etc.

+## Bot Info
+- One WhatsApp bot.
+Design cannot be customized, so start messages off with bold individual plant info ie.
+**"nickname" or kitchen monstera says:** Dont forget to water me tomorrow.

+What can be customized:
+- Frequencey (day of, or # of days before)
+- Personality (minimal, sassy, informative, species specific, etc.)

 ## Design
 `Skuemorphic nursery` plants are handdrawn or hand svg created.